 You can also search by direct report or manager, view just one manager's direct reports and the status of their Updates, or view the report by just one department.

-Updates > Settings is where you can toggle on or off the Employee sentiment score, whether or not you want to allow your employees to post public Updates, allow managers to set their own settings for Updates, and set the questions and schedule for Updates.
+The Update's Settings is where you can enable Updates for all employees, toggle on or off the Employee sentiment score, whether or not you want to allow your employees to post public Updates, allow managers to set their own settings for Updates, and set the questions and schedule for Updates.

 Turning on public updates gives users the ability to choose whether their update will be seen by just their manager or seen publicly by the whole company.